-At the conclusion of the scoping process, the department determined that the action is necessary and appropriate.
-The rules are being promulgated following the Administrative Procedures Act described in Title 10, Subtitle 1 of the State Government Article Annotated Code of Maryland.
+At the conclusion of the scoping process, the department determined that the action was necessary and appropriate.
+The rules were promulgated following the Administrative Procedures Act described in Title 10, Subtitle 1 of the State Government Article Annotated Code of Maryland.

-- The General Assembly's Administrative, Executive, and Legislative Review Committee reviews the regulatory proposal for fiscal and legal analysis. - The proposal is printed by the Division of State Documents in the Maryland Register. - A 30 day public comment period begins on the day of publication.
-The proposed action was printed in the Maryland Register on July 31, 2020.
-The comment period will close at 11:59 p.m.
-August 31, 2020. - After review of the comments, the department may adopt the changes. - If the department adopts the changes, they become effective after a notice is published in the Maryland Register that announces approval and the effective date.
+- The General Assembly's Administrative, Executive, and Legislative Review Committee reviews the regulatory proposal for fiscal and legal analysis. - The proposal was printed by the Division of State Documents in the Maryland Register on July 31, 2020. - A 30 day public comment period began on the day of publication.
+The comment period closed at 11:59 p.m.
+August 31, 2020. - After review of the comments, the department decided to adopt the changes as proposed. - The final action adopting the regulation change was published in the Maryland Register on September 25, 2020.